nhu92/Mixed-DNA-Project/08-EstimateMixedNumber.md

 ---

 Get some deep thinking of the prediction values in the work of "giving each estimate a probabilty".
-The key to assess the probability of the being true positive at certain delta value `Pr(is True Positive| K > Mean + Delta * SD)` is not the PPV, but instead, is TPR (= TP / P).
-Then I found that the TPR calculation in previous code is not correct.
-I will rework on the code to fix this problem.
+The key to assess the probability of the being true positive at certain delta value `Pr(is True Positive| K > Mean + Delta * SD)` is PPV (= TP / P).
+However, the probability of the value to be a true negative at certain delta value `Pr(is True Negative | K < Mean + Delta * SD)` is actually the FDR (= 1 - PPV).
+It is because the certain value is either being correctly predicted as positive or negative thus the probability of the value being identified as negtive is just the 1 - PPV.